HIGHLY IMPORTANT EBONIZED AND GILT BRONZE-MOUNTED ROSEWOOD SECRÉTAIRE À ABATTANT BY DUNCAN PHYFE

 Cecil Drinker, who inherited the secretary from his aunt, led an extremely distinguished career in medicine, pioneering the field of industrial medicine and lymphology as a researcher at the Harvard School of Public Health.
 His revolutionary studies are still regarded as the bedrock of modern Physiology.
 He was the president of the Massachusetts Society for Social Health (1928-1929) and the author of Not So Long Ago: A Chronicle of Medicine and Doctors in Colonial Philadelphia (New York, Oxford University Press, 1937).
 His portrait as a child, by Cecilia Beaux, is in the collection of the Philadelphia Museum of Art.

 Secrétaire à abattant

-This form, equivalent to the “highboy” of the Queen Anne and Chippendale periods, is the most important of the Classical period and this example, arguably, among the finest that were ever made.
+This form, equivalent to the “highboy” of the Queen Anne and Chippendale periods, is the most important of the Classical period and this example, among the finest that were ever made in America.
 It is, by any standard, a supreme masterpiece of American furniture.